 Chart 7.1-8.
-In FY 11-12, the ORS maintained the 100% level of compliance reached last fiscal year in bringing water/wastewater companies into compliance with performance bond regulations.
+In FY 12-13, the ORS maintained - for the third consecutive year - a perfect 100% level of compliance in bringing water/wastewater companies into compliance with performance bond regulations.
 Continued high standards for education and enforcement are responsible for this continued achievement of a perfect compliance score.